nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 * If *n* contacts can be found, message “*n* Contact(s) listed!” will be displayed e.g. when 0 results are found, "0 Contact(s) listed!" is displayed.

-Examples:
-* `find John` returns `john` and `John Doe`.
-* `find alex annie` returns `Alex Yeoh`, `Annie Li` when no exact matches are found.
-* `find o/phone 9927` return contacts whose phone number contains 9927 (partial matches will also be returned).

 **Example 1**

-Let's say you want to find all the contacts in your contact list named John.
-You can follow the steps below to
+Let's say you want to find all the contacts in your address book named John.
+You can follow the steps below to do so.

+Steps:
+1. Type `find o/name John` in the *Command Box*.
+2. Press Enter to execute.

+Outcome:
+1. The *Status Box* will show a success message.
+2. All the contacts whose name contains the word 'john' will be displayed in the *Contact List*.

+**Example 2**

+Let's say you only remember that a contact has the word 'lee' in his name or email.
+You find contacts with any of their fields containing the word 'lee' by following the steps below.

+Steps:
+1. Type `find lee` in the *Command Box*.
+2. Press Enter to execute.

+Outcome:
+1. The *Status Box* will show a success message.
+2. All the contacts with any of their fields containing the word 'lee' will be displayed in the *Contact List*.

 #### Listing all contacts : `list`

-Shows a list of all contacts in the address book.
+Display all contacts from the address book in the *Contact List*.

 Format: `list [o/OPTION]`

-Currently available options for the `[OPTION]` field include:
+Current available options for the `[OPTION]` field include:

 Option  | Description
 -------- | ------------------
-`fav` | Shows list of favourited contacts in the address book
+`fav` | Displays all favourited contacts in the *Contact List*

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
 To favourite a contact, use the <a href = "#favourite-a-contact--fav">fav</a> command.